Package an app by using Visual Studio (Desktop Bridge)

 Run, debug or test your app

 Enhance your desktop app by adding UWP APIs

-Extend your desktop app by adding UWP components
+Extend your desktop app by adding UWP projects and Windows Runtime Components

 Distribute your app